aquasecurity/kube-hunter/README.md

 If you run the kube-hunter container with the host network it will be able to probe all the interfaces on the host:

-`docker run --rm --network host aquasec/kube-hunter`
+`docker run -it --rm --network host aquasec/kube-hunter`

 _Note for Docker for Mac/Windows:_ Be aware that the "host" for Docker for Mac or Windows is the VM which Docker runs containers within.
 Therefore specifying `--network host` allows kube-hunter access to the network interfaces of that VM, rather than those of your laptop.
 By default kube-hunter runs in interactive mode.
 You can also specify the scanning option with the parameters described above e.g.